segabl/pd2-sh-complements/README.md

     - Duration 10s → 5s

 *Losing the accuracy bonus after a fixed amount of time despite consistently hitting shots didn't really feel good.*
-*Refreshing the buff duration on hit but reducing the base buff duration makes the skill feel better while still providing a good boost to accuracy.*
+*Refreshing the buff duration on hit but reducing the base duration makes the skill feel better while still providing a good boost to accuracy.*

 - Trigger Happy
   - Now refreshes buff duration on hit